Ayutthaya Historical Park: A Day Trip From Bangkok

 Ayutthaya Historical Park, Thailand

-Just a couple of hours drive from Bangkok you will find the historic city of Ayutthaya, a UNESCO world heritage site.
+Just a couple of hours drive from Bangkok you will find the Ayutthaya Historical Park, a UNESCO world heritage site.
 Founded back in 1350, Ayutthaya became the second city of the Siam Empire.
 During the 14th to 18th centuries the city grew into one of the world’s largest cities with a population thought to be around 1 million people!
 The city was largely destroyed by the Burmese in the 18th century but many of its ruins remain, characterised by tall prangs (towers) and Buddhist monuments.

 Today Ayutthaya Historical Park attracts tourists from all over the world, most arrive from Bangkok for a day trip but many visitors stay for a few days in one of the many guesthouses or hostels.
 I have visited Ayutthaya twice, once as a day trip from Bangkok and more recently as an overnight trip.
 To be honest, as much as I enjoyed exploring the historical sites, I was not so impressed with the city itself, I found the centre of town to be extremely busy and found the constant harassment of tuk-tuks to be quite tiresome!
 In my opinion unless you are specifically interested in exploring the sites in more detail, a day trip will give you more than enough time to explore the area.